fouren714/social-distancing-violator-detector/README.md

 detect social distancing violatiors.

 This code works on Linux using a webcam, Raspberry Pi with the Pi Camera, and on the Coral Dev Board using the Coral Camera or a webcam.
-For the first two, you also need a Coral USB/PCIe/M.2 Accelerator.
+**Note:** You'll need a Coral [USB/PCIe M.2 Accelerator](https://coral.ai/products/) since running this on CPU is too slow and won't be fast enough for real time.

 <div align="center">
   <img src="https://github.com/Namburger/social-distancing-violator-detector/blob/master/assets/sdv_ssdlite_mobiledet_resized.gif" width="450">